OS2World/CMD-Scripts/Apps/IRXRadio/readme.txt

     Starting the program:

-    - start a OS/2 or cCS command window
+    - start a OS/2 or eCS command window
     - change to program directory
     - type in IRXRADIO.CMD
     - if necessary change the window size or font size